ilbers/isar/doc/user_manual.md

  - `IMAGE_INSTALL` - The list of custom packages to build and install to target image, please refer to relative chapter for more information.
  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
 Please set this option according your host CPU cores number.
- - `HOST_DISTRO` - The distro to use for SDK root filesystem (so far limited only to `debian-stretch`).
+ - `HOST_DISTRO` - The distro to use for SDK root filesystem.
 This variable is optional.
  - `HOST_ARCH` - The Debian architecture of SDK root filesystem (e.g., `amd64`).
 By default set to current Debian host architecture.
 This variable is optional.
  - `HOST_DISTRO_APT_SOURCES` - List of apt source files for SDK root filesystem.
 This variable is optional.
  - `HOST_DISTRO_APT_PREFERENCES` - List of apt preference files for SDK root filesystem.
 This variable is optional.